 After this, find the ideal size to model.
 If you want a smaller scale model car, it will be easier to display but may need some fine handling.
 A bigger scale will be beginner-friendly because the bigger parts will be easier to handle.
 You will also be able to add more details to your model if it is larger.

 You also have to decide whether you want it to be a static display or a model with remote control capabilities.
-Take a look at this well known brand to see some of the best model kits around.

 Get the Right Tools and Supplies